angela1C/Programming-and-Scripting-Project/README.md

 Fisher concluded that there as there is some overlap between the distributions of the Iris Virginica and the Iris Versicolor and therefore they are not as easily distinguished from one another based solely on the four measurements.

->It will be  noticed, as was anticipated  above, that there is some overlap of the distributions of I. wirginicaand I. versicolor, so that a certain  diagnosis of these two species could not be based solely on these four measurements of a  single flower taken on a  plant growing  wild.
+>It will be  noticed, as was anticipated  above, that there is some overlap of the distributions of I. Virginica and I. versicolor, so that a certain  diagnosis of these two species could not be based solely on these four measurements of a  single flower taken on a  plant growing  wild.
 It is not, however, impossible that in culture the measurements alone should afford a more complete discrimination.